Multistep Methods for Floquet Multipliers and Subspaces: Numerical Results

 The three largest Floquet multipliers obtained via all three methods lie on very smooth curves, indicating that these multipliers are likely quite accurate.
 For the largest Floquet multipliers shown in \cref{fig:Brus_Flomul1234}, all three methods yield similar results.
 However, \texttt{AUTO-07p} fails to report the largest multiplier once it exceeds $10^{16}$.
 Aside from this limitation, its computed values remain consistent with other two methods.
 The second and third largest multipliers are nearly identical across all methods.
 For the smallest Floquet multiplier, both the modified \texttt{MATCONT} and our method indicate a monotonic decay.
 Notably, \texttt{AUTO-07p} incorrectly reports the fourth multiplier as an approximately constant value around $10^{-12}$ over a wide range of periods, while our results show a clear downward trend.

 \Cref{fig:Err_Brus_Flomul} shows the error in computing the oscillatory Floquet multiplier, which should be 1.
 Both \texttt{AUTO-07p} and the modified \texttt{MATCONT} maintain consistently high accuracy due to their use of fourth-order collocation.
-In comparison, our Gear4 method performs worse.
-The reason is as the period increases and the smallest multiplier approaches zero, the spectral gap between Floquet multipliers and spurious eigenvalues decreases.
-According to \cref{thm:BoundsSeparation}, this leads to the separation between Floquet subspace and spurious subspaces decreases, and thus reducing accuracy of each Floquet multipliers.
+In comparison, our BDF4 method performs worse.
+The reason is as the period increases and the smallest multiplier approaches zero, the spectral gap between Floquet multipliers and parasitic eigenvalues decreases.
+This leads to the separation between Floquet subspace and parasitic subspaces decreases, and thus reducing accuracy of all Floquet multipliers.
 Although the accuracy of the oscillatory multiplier computed by our method is slightly inferior, we are still able to maintain its value close to 1.
 Since the primary objective is to track the evolution of all four multipliers relative to the unit circle as a parameter varies, the overall performance remains satisfactory, as it still captures all four multipliers reasonably and correctly determines stability.